loudsheep/loudsheep/readme.md

 ## 🔭 What I'm Currently Working On

 I'm currently focused on honing my skills in full-stack development.
 I'm working on projects that involve Java ☕️, C# ⚙️, Python 🐍, and PHP with Laravel 🚀.
-Additionally, I'm diving into the world of React.js ⚛️ and Node.js 🚀 to become a fullstack developer.
+Additionally, I'm diving into the world of React.js ⚛️, Next.js 🌐, MongoDB 🍃, and Node.js 🚀 to become a fullstack developer.

 ## 🌱 What I'm Learning

 I'm always eager to learn new technologies and improve my existing skills.
 Currently, I'm focusing on:

-- React.js ⚛️ for building dynamic and interactive user interfaces
+- React.js ⚛️ and Next.js 🌐 for building dynamic and interactive user interfaces
 - Node.js 🚀 for server-side JavaScript development
 - MySQL 🐬 for database management
+- MongoDB 🍃 for modern and scalable database management
 - Git 🌳 for version control and collaboration

 ## 💡 What I'm Interested In